 ClubsNSW understands the Coronavirus crisis is creating extreme uncertainty for clubs, affecting trade and unsettling individual club members.
 ClubsNSW will attempt to provide relevant information to clubs to assist in the management of what is a very unpredictable situation.

 Rest assured, we are working as closely as we can with Government to obtain the most up-to-date advice.
 Because the Government’s position is rapidly shifting, we have established this page to provide regular updates and advice as the situation eventuates.
-For specific questions relating to a club's individual circumstances, please contact the Member Enquiries Centre by email or phone (1300 730 001).
+For specific questions relating to a club's individual circumstances, please contact ClubASSIST by email or phone (1300 730 001).

 ClubsNSW is working closely with the NSW and Australian Governments to ensure decisions are made with regard for the interests of clubs.

 3:00pm, 11th November, 2021